 Lesson One: Getting to the Gold Fields

-- Students will be able to identify the three most commonly used routes to California: Cape Horn, Isthmus of Panama, and the overland trail.
+- Discuss that while there were numerous routes to California, three were most commonly used: Cape Horn, Isthmus of Panama, and the overland trail.

-- Students will be able to epxlain the concept of immigration and the role geography plays in the movement of people.
+- Explain the concept of immigration and the role geography plays in the movement of people.

 Computer and digital projector